 May you a better feast never behold, You knot of mouth-friends!
-Smoke and lukewarm water

-Is your perfection.
-This is Timon's last, Who, stuck and spangled with your flatteries, Washes it off and sprinkles in your faces Your reeking villainy.
-[He throws water in their faces.]
-Live loathed and long, Most smiling, smooth, detested parasites, Courteous destroyers, affable wolves, meek bears, You fools of fortune, trencher-friends, time's flies, Cap-and-knee slaves, vapors, and minute-jacks.
+Smoke and lukewarm water Is your perfection.
+This is Timon's last, Who, stuck and spangled with your flatteries, Washes it off and sprinkles in your faces faces.]\ Live loathed and long, Most smiling, smooth, detested parasites, Courteous destroyers, affable wolves, meek bears, You fools of fortune, trencher-friends, time's flies, Cap-and-knee slaves, vapors, and minute-jacks.
 Of man and beast the infinite malady Crust you quite o'er!
 [They stand.]
 What, dost thou go?